-Location Statistics Facility Highlights Year joined GRRL 1969 Sufficient staff work area No Year opened 1969 Private office for LSC No Year built or last updated 1984 Staff break room Shared Collection size 12,976 Study Room/s No 2018 circulation 74,864 Separate meeting or program space/s 1 Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1969 Sufficient staff work area No Year opened 1969 Private office for LSC No Year built or last updated 1984 Staff break room Shared Collection size 12,228 Study Room/s No 2021 circulation 61,202 Separate meeting or program space/s 1 Total floor space (Sq.
 Ft.)
-1,768 Program space shared or library-only Shared 2018 open hours 34 Sufficient for collection & technology No Public Internet stations 2 Significant building operational issues Yes Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed Not feasible City owned or leased Owned
+1,768 Program space shared or library-only Shared 2022 open hours 37 Sufficient for collection & technology No Public Internet stations 2 Significant building operational issues Yes Public catalog stations 1 Significant MCIT or accessibility issues No Express check station/s installed Not feasible City owned or leased Owned

 The Cold Spring Library is significantly under-sized for its borrower numbers, program utilization, computer access, and circulation.
 The city and Friends have been looking for alternatives since at least 2005.
 In 2016, the city charged the planning commission with investigating alternatives for the library.
 GRRL has provided three (3) space needs studies - 2008, 2010 and 2016 - to assist the city with planning a new facility.
-In 2018 the City of Cold Spring articulated a plan to renovate the existing site and expand the library.
-For this to be done, the City must first build a new fire hall in order to make space for a renovation.
-In the summer of 2019, the City worked to secure land for the fire hall.
+In 2018, the City of Cold Spring articulated a plan to renovate the existing site and expand the library.
+For this to be done, the city must first build a new fire hall in order to make space for a renovation.
+In the summer of 2019, the city worked to secure land for the fire hall.
 While this plan may address the space needs for the library, sufficient parking will likely remain an issue during larger programs and other busy times.
+As of 2022, the planned fire hall and police station are no longer moving forward.
+Therefore, library plans are also stalled.
+The city is currently assessing plans that would address the needs of the various city departments, including the library.